Have you ever thought about becoming a governor?

 Philip has enjoyed an over 35-year international career in financial services and is now plural.

-He chairs the Finance Committee and is a Trustee of The Royal British Legion, is a NED at Bank of Ireland (UK) plc and Chair of the Audit and Risk Committee of Codan A/S, Scandinavia’s third largest P&C insurer.
+He is a Trustee of The Royal British Legion and chairs its Finance Committee.
+He is also a non-executive director (NED) at Bank of Ireland (UK) plc and Chair of the Audit and Risk Committee of Codan A/S, Scandinavia’s third largest P&C insurer.
 He served as a Governor of Aylward Academy between 2011 and 2019.
 Until 2017 he was Group Finance Director of LV=.
 Other previous roles have included a Partner at PwC based in London and then Hong Kong.
 Philip is married with two daughters both of whom are in full time education.